 Thank you for helping a child keep warm this winter!

-Coat Drive Offers Kids a Chance to Get Involved in Charity
+Winter Coat Drive Gets Kids Involved in Charity

 That was it – short, sweet, effective.
 She had a good turnout and raised awareness for an important cause.
 It served as an awesome lesson for the kids involved as well.